john-kurkowski/john-kurkowski.github.io/about/index.md

   <p>
-    While I've put my 10,000 hours into programming, <a href="http://vimeo.com/71278954">I take a look back bewildered</a>:
+    While I've put my 10,000 hours into programming, <a href="http://vimeo.com/71278954">I take a look back bewildered</a>.
-    programming is still something new to me every day, which is both thrilling and frustrating, "Why isn't this easier?"
+    Programming is still something new to me every day.
+This is both thrilling and frustrating.
+"Why isn't this easier?"
 For the uninitiated, it's an unintuitive jigsaw of lines of <em>text</em> jammed together.
 So how does anyone ever get to the point of realizing their own website?
 I don't have a great answer for myself, much less a one-size-fits-all.
 So I think a